sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

-xx Mar 2009 - * Windows UI improvement: change the thickness by scrolling the
+30 Mar 2009 - * Windows UI improvement: change the thickness by scrolling the
                 mousewheel on the drop-down box, no need to click it. (this is the default behaviour under GNOME)
               * Next/Previous sheet in the "Sheets" menu (which previously was